 Kathy refers to her early songs as "... the rantings of a Jesus-loving crazy teen!"

-During David’s prior involvement recording the album, Hymns and Songs for Living, he made contacts with a variety of folks that work in various phases of music.
-It therefore is hoped making the little album of Kathy’s Songs will be considerably more straightforward than was creation of the album Hymns and Songs for Living.
+During David’s prior involvement recording Hymns and Songs for Living, he made contacts with a variety of persons that work in various phases of music.
+It therefore it is hoped that if TortoiseClimbing™ undertakes making the little album of Kathy’s Songs, it would be considerably more straightforward than was creation of the album Hymns and Songs for Living.